- Last updated:

 Know your legal rights

 Understand your rights and responsibilities when renting a home.
 If you have any problems contact the agent or owner in the first.
 If the problem cannot be resolved you can contact the following organisations for support.

-If you receive a Centrelink payment you may be able to apply to rent public housing.
+If you receive a Centrelink payment you may be able to apply for help with renting, bond loans and rental grants through the Department of Communities, Housing and Digital Economy.